RedTorus/RedTorus.github.io/portfolio.md

 #### Focus Area: Electronics and Components in Medical Imaging Systems

 During this internship in the R&D Hardware Mechatronics (MEC) division at Siemens Healthineers, I contributed to diagnostics, system integration, automation, and documentation of advanced medical imaging systems.

----

 #### System Diagnostics and Testing:
 ##### **Display Control Boards (DCBs):**
 - Inspected functional samples for defects, verifying physical stability and firmware functionality through SSH updates.
 - Tested DCBs in mammography systems, ensuring compatibility with production-level hardware.
 ##### **Footswitch Diagnostics:**
 - Used CAN analyzers and a custom test box to analyze malfunctioning footswitches for mammography systems.
 - Simulated pedal presses in automated testing loops to identify and document fault patterns.
 ##### **Ethernet Cards:**
 - Verified 150 Ethernet cards for functionality and authenticity.
-- Identified 73 counterfeit units and prepared detailed documentation for supplier accountability and reimbursement.
+- Identified units without warranty and prepared detailed documentation for supplier accountability and reimbursement.
 ###### **Aruba Wireless Access Points:**
 - Upgraded firmware on Aruba access points and conducted stability tests with wireless X-ray detectors in radiography and fluoroscopy systems.
 - Analyzed system telegrams to ensure reliable communication between access points and system PCs.
 - Compared performance metrics across firmware versions and provided recommendations for further software optimization.
 ##### **Mammography Table Diagnostics:**
 - Verified the operation of table motors and integrated sensors in mammography systems.
 - Conducted diagnostics to ensure smooth and precise table movements during clinical workflows.